pigknows/pk-date-helpers/README.md

     ...

     const newRegularString = convertPercentDateFormat(destinationFormat, regularStringToConvert); // outputs in destination format

+##### 7 supported shortcuts:
+Shortcuts supported: 1,2,3,4,5,6 or 8.

+- "1 digit" Thousand day is translated into the Regular date value. (i.e. if I type in 1, then the system will translate that into 2018-04-14

+- "2 digits" Thousand day is again translated into the Regular date value (i.e.if I type in 10, it gets translated into 2018-04-23)

+- "3 digits" Thousand day is again translated into the Regular date value (i.e. if I type in 100, it gets translated into 2018-07-22)

+- "4 digits" Translates the MMDD into the current Regular date year format

+- "5 digits" Thousand day is translated into Regular date format (i.e. if I type in 17001, then the system translates that into 2018-04-14)

+- "6 digits" This is a Regular date format shortcut that allows you to enter a previous year (i.e. like YYMMDD, so 170101 would be translated into 2017-01-01)

+- "8 digits" this shortcut allows YYYYMMDD to be translated into Regular date format (i.e. if I enter 20170101, it will be translated into 2017-01-01).

 #### convertShortcutDate
 Converts a shortcut of any format into its long form.
 For example, converting `0101` (a regular shortcut) into `2018-01-01`.